Constitutional law: Human rights

 The common law and the civil law jurisdictions do not share the same constitutional law underpinnings.
-Common law nations, such as those in the Commonwealth as well as the United States, derive their legal systems from that of the United Kingdom, and as such place emphasis on judicial precedent, whereby consequential court rulings (especially those by higher courts) are a source of law.
-Civil law jurisdictions, on the other hand, place less emphasis on judicial review and only the parliament or legislature has the power to effect law.
-As a result, the structure of the judiciary differs significantly between the two, with common law judiciaries being adversarial and civil law judiciaries being inquisitorial.
-Common law judicatures consequently separate the judiciary from the prosecution, thereby establishing the courts as completely independent from both the legislature and law enforcement.
+Common law nations, such as those in the Commonwealth as well as the United States, derive their legal systems from that of the United Kingdom, and as such place greater emphasis on judicial precedent, whereby consequential court rulings (especially those by higher courts) are a source of law.
+Civil law jurisdictions, on the other hand, place less emphasis on case law and judicial review, and legislators have significantly more power to modify the law.
+As a result, the structure of the judiciary differs significantly between the two, with common law judicial processes often being adversarial compared to an inquisitorial approach which is more common in the civil law tradition.
+Common law judicatures consequently separate the judiciary from the prosecution, thereby establishing the courts as independent from both the legislature and law enforcement.
 Human rights law in these countries is as a result, largely built on legal precedent in the courts' interpretation of constitutional law, whereas that of civil law countries is almost exclusively composed of codified law, constitutional or otherwise.

+There are also international enactments to protect human rights.
+One example is the Charter of Fundamental Rights of the European Union which was intended for inclusion in the Treaty of Lisbon.
+Perhaps the most important international example is the Universal Declaration of Human Rights under the UN Charter.
+These are intended to ensure basic political, social and economic standards that a nation state, or intergovernmental body is obliged to provide to its citizens but many do include its governments.